eCubed/DevNotes/2018-09-03-03-linux-prod-deploy.md

 `ExecStart` (the actual command to run our application), and the `Environment` declarations (especially setting ASPNETCORE_ENVIRONMENT to Production).

+If the application needs a production counterpart to development's secrets.json, We will need to add those variables and their values here in this file as well.
+The Asp.NET Core app running here will NOT pick up system-wide environment variables, but will pick up variables set here.
+This is good because we know that the environment variables we set here will only apply to this application!

 Now, I need to enable the service:

 `sudo systemctl enable hwres1.service` or `sudo service hwres1 enable` (?)